kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Adverbial clauses*
 - **Temporal clauses**
-    - I show two different ways to derive temporal adverbial clauses, by merging an operator lower in a clause or to the highest position.
-I also discuss how the height of merging sites may determine the external syntax.
+    - I show two different ways to derive temporal adverbial clauses, by merging an operator (comparable to *when*) at different positions.
+I also discuss how the height of operator merging sites may determine the external syntax.
     - Cantonese｜[handout-BEAL](https://kafai-yip.github.io/assets/docs/BEAL-4_temporal_20210304.pdf)
 {: .notice--info}